Port Union Cares (L to R) Rick, Ania, Harvey, Kathryn, Christine, Kim, Greg, Valerie, Kristin, Beyhan, and Khosh

 Port Union Cares (PUC) is one of many private sponsorship groups in Canada formed in response to the displacement of Syrians.
 After four years of civil war, more than four million Syrians have been forced to flee their homes.
 Most are now living in appalling conditions in Syria’s neighbouring countries; more than 75% of Syrian refugees are women and children.
 An increasing number of refugees are risking their lives along perilous routes trying to reach Europe.
 A similar story is unfolding in Iraq and Northern Africa.

-The January 2016 issue of the Centennial Community and Recreation Association newsletter featured a citizen’s invitations to form a private-sponsorship group in response to this crisis.
+The January 2016 issue of the Centennial Community and Recreation Association newsletter featured a citizen’s invitation to form a private-sponsorship group in response to this crisis.
 More than a dozen people responded and subsequently formed Port Union Cares.
 Together we are working to help families fleeing conflict and persecution to resettle safely in Canada.

 We have already completed a sponsorship of a Syrian family of four and are currently in the midst of our second sponsorship of a family from Eritrea.
 We are anticipating one more family of three in 2018.
 Fundraising is ongoing, both for our current family and for others in need of sponsorship.
 The more money we collect, the more refugees we can help.